aiven/aiven-docs/docs/platform/howto/project-support-center.md

     :::note
-    If you select the current month, you will be charged a percentage of the total service spend for the whole month, starting from the 1st.
+    If you select the current month, you will be charged a percentage of the total service spend for the whole month, starting from the first.
     :::

 5. Select a **Billing group**.